gcnaccount/pywallet/README.md

 Note that the phrase output by any of the generation scripts (btc.py / bch.py / ltc.py) can be used to recover the same HD wallet seed using any of these three scripts.

-The code is designed for maximum code readability and simplicity rather than for optimized performance.
-This makes it easier to audit the code to ensure the absence of backdoors.
-There are no external library dependencies and important classes (in base.py) are less than 500 lines of code.
-The most critical sections to review in any wallet generation software relate to the random seed generation and the derivation of public addresses; as the corruption of either process could result in the loss or theft of coins sent to that address.
+The code is designed for maximum readability and simplicity rather than for optimal performance.
+This makes it easier to audit the code and ensure the absence of backdoors.
+There are no external library dependencies and relevant classes (in base.py) are together less than 500 lines of code.
+The most critical sections to review in any wallet generation software are the random seed generation and derivation of addresses.
+The corruption of either process could result in the loss or theft of coins.

 Note that this software is not intended for production use.
 It should only be used as a secondary or tertiary generation method to compare against